Evacuation

 - The Evacuation from fire in high-rise residential buildings: a rapid evidence review was published by the Home Office in November 2022.

-The evacuation guidelines have been drawn from the reports and research listed above as well as related work.
-The guidelines were passed to NFCC in December 2023 and were published on 5 February 2024.
+Evacuation guidelines to the Fire and Rescue Service have been drawn from the reports and research listed above as well as related work and were published on 5 February 2024.

 Recommendation